Home

 Introduction

 Who is the Antichrist?
-A great many people think that the prophesy of Antichrist is that of the future coming of Satan incarnate, or of a single individual that will be ruled or indwelt by Him.
-Others believe that Antichrist will be a world ruler or leader that will be able to deceive by his amiable style or cunning politics.
-Still others speculation that the Bible does not specifically say who the Antichrist is or where he will come from, just that he will be revealed.
-None of these ideas is true.
+Who is the the man of sin?
+A great many people think that the prophesy of Antichrist details the future coming of Satan incarnate, or of a single individual that will be ruled or indwelt by Him.
+Others believe that Antichrist will be a world ruler, a leader that will be able to deceive by his amiable style or cunning politics.
+Still others speculate that the Bible does not specifically say who the Antichrist is or where he will come from, just that he will be revealed.
+None of these ideas are true.
 The prophecy of Antichrist is quite possibly the most misunderstood prophecy in all of Christendom.
-And this is no doubt exacerbated by Premillennialism (one of the dominant doctrines in modern Churches) confusing the issue with private interpretations of chapters like Daniel 7-8 (the prophecy of the little horn), and 2nd Thessalonians chapter 2 (the man of sin).
+And this is no doubt exacerbated by Premillennialism (one of the dominant doctrines in modern churches) confusing the issue with private interpretations of chapters like Daniel 7-9 (the prophecy of the little horn), and 2nd Thessalonians chapter 2 (the man of sin).
 Typically and indeed inexplicably, these Theologians tend to either totally ignore or place very little emphasis on both the actual word, and the very passages in scripture where it is found.
-One is left to wonder how a Christian Biblically defines the Antichrist without carefully considering both the word itself, and all of the pertinent verses where the term is actually found?
-To ignore these things would seem to defy logic, reason and sound hermeneutics.
-For in order to find out what God is illustrating by His use of the word Antichrist, it is self evident that we must study the passages explicitly talking about Antichrist and let the scriptures themselves interpret the scripture.
-If God be the author of Holy Canon, then it will God rather than man who defines His terms.
-The practice of a sound exegesis is in not following what we might believe, think, assume, or surmise, it is about following what the scriptures themselves actually declare concerning a matter.
+One is left to wonder how a Christian Biblically defines the Antichrist without carefully considering both the word itself, and all of the pertinent verses where it is actually found?
+To ignore these things would seem to defy logic, reason and a sound biblical hermeneutic.
+For in order to find out what God is illustrating by His use of the word Antichrist, it is self evident that we must study the passages explicitly talking about Antichrist, and let the scriptures themselves define and interpret its meaning.
+If God is the author of Holy Canon, then it will God (rather than man) who must define the term.
+A sound exegesis is practiced in not following what we might think, assume, or surmise, but following what the scriptures themselves actually declare concerning the matter.

-In this study, we will look first at the word Antichrist itself, and then we will consider circumspectly (and in context) all of the passages in scripture where this word is used.
-In doing this, we hope to shed some light upon this most misunderstood subject concerning who is the Antichrist.
-We will endeavor to cast off all personal or private interpretations and speculation about a confederacy of ten nations, or the spawn of the cursed and receive our interpretations from the word.
-In this we will find the the identity of the Antichrist, as we lean not unto our own understanding in receiving what the Bible alone has to say about this issue.
-This is the only way that Christians are going to come to any truth in the matter of who is the Antichrist.
+In this study, we will look first at the word Antichrist itself, and then we will consider circumspectly (in context) all of the passages in scripture where this word is used.
+In doing so, we hope to shed some light on this most misunderstood subject concerning "who is the Antichrist."
+We will endeavor to cast off all speculation and personal or private interpretations about who is the man of sin.
+Does it concern a confederacy of ten nations, or the spawn of the cursed?
+If we receive our interpretations from within the word, we will clearly see the identity of the Antichrist.
+In leaning not to our own understanding, but receiving what the Bible alone has to say about this issue, this is the only way that Christians are going to come to any truth of who is the Antichrist.

 Defining Our Terms